Plugin Configuration

 Example Configuration

-Below is an example of a mobro_plugin_config.json
+Below is an example of a mobro_plugin_config.json file from

 the MoBroHardwareMonitor plugin.